- We work with more than 100 Indigenous communities and organizations in Canada

 Forest Management Perspectives

-We recognize that Canada’s First Nations people have a special connection to the land through their culture and historical use.
+We recognize that Canada’s Indigenous Peoples have a special connection to the land through their culture and historical use.
 West Fraser’s forest operations take place within Indigenous Peoples’ traditional territories.
 We respect this when undertaking our forest operations.

 West Fraser’s forestry teams focus on developing a solid understanding of the histories, cultures, values and development priorities of the communities, identifying opportunities for the alignment of community economic development initiatives with our business needs and supporting community development in the areas of infrastructure, education, and employment and training.